 dB relative to full scale or dBFS

-In digital audio the property we use as our reference is the maximum signal we can represent as a binary number.
-This is our Full-Scale value and we would normally write the decibel symbol as dBFS, where FS means, relative to Full Scale. dBFS is the decibel used in your DAW, digital audio recorder or camera.
-However, the meter on these devices is frequently is only mark as dB.
+In digital audio, the property we use as our reference is the maximum signal we can represent as a binary number.
+This is our Full-Scale value and we would normally write the decibel symbol as dBFS, where FS means, relative to Full Scale. dBFS is the decibel used in your DAW, digital audio recorder, or camera.
+However, the meter on these devices is frequently only marked as dB.

 Are you confused?
-I really don’t blame you.
+I really don’t blame you if you are.
 What you need to understand is that the decibel is not a unit like mass or length.
 The decibel is the logarithm of a ratio referenced to a property.

 What is silence?
-If it is the total absence of sound then under what conditions might that occur?
+If it is the total absence of sound, then under what conditions might that occur?
 Since sound is usually a pressure wave moving through the air then silence would be when no pressure waves strike the eardrum.
 For that to happen, everything around us would have to be motionless.
-The only conditions under which that would be true would be at a temperature of absolute zero when even atomic motion ceases.
-Since you would be long dead before reaching that temperature you will not be able to experience silence.
+The only conditions under which that would be true would be at a temperature of absolute zero when even the motion of atoms stops.
+Since you would be long dead before you and the universe reaches that temperature, you will never be able to experience total silence.

 How about “the silence of space”

 You could argue that there is silence in space because it is a vacuum.
-Since there is no air for sound to propagate through there can be no sound.
-It must therefore space must be silent.
-Unfortunately, you would not last very long in the vacuum of space to experience anything, let alone silence.
+Since there is no air for sound to propagate through, there can be no sound.
+Therefore, you would think that space must be silent.
+Unfortunately, you would not last long in the vacuum of space to experience anything, let alone silence.

-According to the Guinness World Records, the quietest place on earth is an anechoic chamber at Orfield Laboratories, Minneapolis, Minnesota.
-The lab has insulated the room from the outside world by double walls of steel and concrete, with fiberglass wedges on the inside.
-The acoustic treatment can absorb almost all the sound and to our ears the room is silent.
-To ultra sensitive sound level meters the background noise in the chamber is -9.4dB, officially the quietest place in the world.
+According to the Guinness World Records, the quietest place on earth is an anechoic chamber at the anechoic chamber at Microsoft Headquarters, Redmond, Washington, USA.
+The lab has insulated the room from the outside world, with the acoustic treatment absorbing almost all the sound, and to our ears the room is silent.
+Ultra-sensitive tests on 10 June 2015 showed that the average background noise was -20.35 dBA (decibels A-weighted), making it officially the quietest place in the world.

 The quietness of the room is slightly academic.
 In such a quiet environment you will become aware of your own breathing and even your heartbeat.
-This is what people report who have entered the chamber at Orfield Labs.
-You would also lose your ability to balance and have to be seated if left in the room for any length of time.
-Apparently, the longest time anyone has managed inside the anechoic chamber is 45 minutes.
-So ultimately you will never hear silence because of your own self-noise.
+Ultimately you will never hear silence because of your own self-noise.